René Harris

-René Reynaldo Harris (11 November 1947 - 5 July 2008) was President of the Republic of Nauru four times between 1999 and 2004.
+René Reynaldo Harris (11 November 1947 - 5 July 2008) was a Nauruan politician who served as President of Nauru for four terms between 1999 and 2004.
 He was a Member of Parliament from 1977 to 2008.

 Background and early career

 Harris was born on 11 November 1947 in Aiwo, Nauru.
 He was a member of the Emea tribe.

 He obtained his secondary education from Geelong College in Victoria, Australia.
 Prior to his election to parliament, Harris worked for the Nauru Phosphate Corporation (NPC) and was the Manager of the Nauru Pacific Line.

 He was first elected as an MP for Aiwo in 1977 as a replacement for Samuel Tsitsi.
 His first term lasted seven days as he had to resign following a court conviction for assault.
 However, he won the resultant by-election with a convincing majority.
 Harris was elected Deputy Speaker of the Parliament in 1978.
 He resigned his seat in 1981, but was re-elected in the subsequent by-election five days later. and Speaker of the Parliament in December 1986.
 In 1992 he was appointed Chairman of the Board of Directors of the NPC.

 In 1998, Harris was convicted of assault and jail-breaking by forcibly freeing three of his relatives from the Nauru Police lock-up with the help of two accomplices.
 The Australian Broadcasting Corporation television program "Foreign Correspondent" also claimed that as Chairman of the NPC, Harris spent more than A$231,000 on luxury items, holidays and a property in Melbourne.
 Harris maintained a luxury penthouse suite on the 51st floor of Nauru House in Melbourne.